The church is bleeding fastest among its youth.

 If your church has seen decline in recent years, you likely know this to be true at the anecdotal level.
 But the research bears this out, too.
 60% of Christians between 16-29 leave the church.

 Nearly every church that The Malphurs Group partners with in a revitalization process is struggling to reach families in general and young families in particular.
 We are regularly asked, what do we need to “get younger” as a congregation?
-We will be addressing concrete steps and actions in our upcoming webinar, but before we can take action, we need to understand the mindset of many young families.
+We address concrete steps and actions in this free video training, but before we can take action, we need to understand the mindset of many young families.

 Everyone is unique and visits a church with their own set of experiences, biases, questions, and assumptions.
 However, there are some consistent threads of thinking we can be mindful of.